Residents of Lewis, Mason or Thurston County: Apply early for WA Cares. Join the interest list. Act Now.

 Falls Prevention

 Preventing falls is a key part of maintaining independence for older adults.
-With this goal in mind, we will bring together a number of community resources through the Lewis Mason Thurston Falls Prevention Coalition (LMTFPC).
-We also subcontract for specific falls prevention programs and refer out to various community partners.
+Through the Lewis Mason Thurston Falls Prevention Coalition, we join community partners to support this goal.
+Click the link for falls prevention tips, programs and more.

 In-Home Personal Care

-This process begins at the Home and Community Services division of the Department of Social and Health Services.
-Our Aging and Disability Resource Connection (ADRC) specialists can provide more information about this service and how to connect with the HCS office in your area.
-Simply call our main line for help.
+This process begins at the Home and Community Services (HCS) division of the Department of Social and Health Services.
+Our Aging and Disability Resource Connection (ADRC) specialists can explain how it works and help you connect with the HCS office in your area.
+Simply call our main line for help at 360-664-2168.

 In-home personal care options can include programs ranging from Medicaid Long-Term Care and Medicaid Alternative Care (MAC) to Tailored Supports for Older Adults (TSOA) and paid providers.
 Scroll down this page to see additional options.

-If you want an independent provider, click the link below to connect with Consumer Direct Care Network Washington or call our main line and ask to speak to one of our Aging and Disability Resource Connection (ADRC) specialists for more information.
+If you want an independent provider, click the link below to connect with Consumer Direct Care Network Washington or call our main line and ask to speak to an ADRC specialist.

 Kinship Care Services

-Services are available for grandparents or other relatives raising children, such as information and assistance, support groups, educational events, and emergency assistance.
+Services are available for grandparents or other relatives raising children.
+Help can include information and assistance, support groups, educational events, and emergency help.

 More on Kinship Services Icon: External link